HomeNarratives: oral histories and interviewsCyberspace art scene of the area code 604Mistigris artpacks at a glance

 mist1116-ILLARTERATE-03_VENDETTA2.EP1

-Since then, we’ve featured thousands of Teletext screens in our artpacks from the small but thriving Teletext community.
+Since then, we’ve featured thousands of Teletext screens in our artpacks from the small but thriving international Teletext community.

 mist1016-RAQUEL_MEYERS-AMBUSH_ACIDT.PRG